ShadyNawara/WinUsbPy/README.md

 # it returns a dict with the response and with the buffer under the keywords 'result' and 'buffer'
 def control_transfer(self, setup_packet, buff=None):

-#Send Bulk data to the Usb device, write_buffer must be a str buffer
+#Send Bulk data to the Usb device, write_buffer must be of type "bytes"
 def write(self, pipe_id, write_buffer):

 #Read Bulk data from the Usb device, Returns of a buffer not greater than length_buffer length